J8051/hello-world/readme.txt

 Summer is Hot, Winter is Cold.
+In fall we have pretty leaves